huilinghe19/Raspberry_Pi/README.md

 All imgs are stored under "~/raspi_image" on dide17 for Backup.

 # GPIB Device support
-1. Test how GPIB works.
-It works with Keithley 2000.
+## Test how GPIB works.
+It works with Keithley 2000. (with python3)

+       >>> from gpib_ctypes import gpib
+       >>> device = gpib.dev(0,19)
+       >>> gpib.write(device, b’*IDN?’)
+       >>> gpib.read(device, 100)

 When I use Python to test the GPIB function, sending commands and getting the answers are OK.
-The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
+## The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
 The other versions do not work well with Raspi Kernel 5.4.
 After several tries, we decide to install the newest 4.3.3 Version.

 Information link:
 https://sourceforge.net/projects/linux-gpib/files/
 https://github.com/elektronomikon/raspi_gpib_driver

-Install linux-gpib and raspi_gpib_driver.
-Complete code can be seen in the link.
-Version 4.3.3 is installed.
+### Install linux-gpib and raspi_gpib_driver.
+Basic methods are:

        >>> cd ~/Downloads
        >>> mkdir HHL